History of the Aether Theory

 DSSU theory.
 It is a cosmology based on a new concept of aether.

-relative motion becomes but a special case of a more general theory of
+motion becomes but a special case of a more general theory of

 Another misconception is the notion that absolute